orkhasnat/resume/modern-big/resume.typ

 )
 #resume-item[
   A modern tribute to the classic Rapid Roll game, created using the SFML library.
 It adds new features such as updated graphics, sound effects, obstacles, power-ups, and achievements to the original game.
 Nostalgic fan or a new player, it provides an engaging gaming experience that tests your reflexes, agility, and strategic thinking.
-  #v(2pt)
-]
-#resume-project(
-  title: "Sanctuary",
-  location: github-link("orkhasnat/Sanctuary"),
-  stack: "Java, JavaFX, FXML, MariaDB"
-)
-#resume-item[
-  A user-friendly application built with JavaFX, designed to simplify the process of ﬁnding and renting flats for IUT students.
-It offers students the ability to find flats based on their preferences, and allows flat owners to easily manage their properties and tenants.
-  #v(2pt)
 ]
 #resume-project(
   title: "Outbreak",